-- If you know someone in a child's family has a disability, illness, mental health condition or substance dependency, be curious about who takes care of them and other members of the household. - Look out for students who look anxious or worried, young carers might seem disconnected because they have a lot on their minds. - Young carers might seem quieter, or louder, than usual.
-Caring affects every young person differently but changes like this are a good reason to check in. - Consider those who you are concerned about because of their presentation, this could include personal hygiene or clothing, they might also be arriving late, or not completing homework because they have other daily priorities.
+- If you know someone in a child's family has a disability, illness, mental health condition or substance dependency, be curious about who takes care of them and other members of the household. - Look out for students who look anxious or worried, young carers might seem disconnected because they have a lot on their minds. - Check in with children who are arriving late, not completing homework or appear unkept they might have other daily priorities. - Young carers might seem quieter, or louder, than usual.
+Caring affects every young person differently but changes like this are a good reason to check in.